Asana/SGTM/README.md

 ## Installing a Virtual Environment for Python

-See [these instructions](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) for help in setting up a virtual environment for Python, or use the following TL;DR version:

-* run `python3 -m venv v-env` to create a virtual environment
+We recommend using `pipenv` to manage your python environment for SGTM.
+We've checked in a `Pipfile` and `Pipfile.lock` to make this easier for you.
+If you have `pipenv` installed, `cd` into the SGTM directory, and run `pipenv install` to install all dependencies.
+If you don't have `pipenv` installed, you can install it via `pip install pipenv`.

-* run `source v-env/bin/activate` to activate and enter your virtual environment
+You can then run `pipenv shell` to enter the virtual environment from a specific shell session.
+Run `exit` to leave it.
-* once activated, run `deactivate` to deactivate and leave your virtual environment
+Alternatively, you don't have to 'enter' the virtual environment - you can instead run a command inside the virtual environment by prefixing the command with `pipenv run`.

 ## Manual Testing
 Because SGTM doesn't currently support a "staging" deployment to test changes, manual testing is still recommended for changes you will be making.
 Here are step-by-step instructions on how to test manually/locally:

 1. Create a [Personal Access Token](https://developers.asana.com/docs/personal-access-token) in Asana.
 Copy that token and export it in your shell environment (`export ASANA_API_KEY=<your_asana_personal_access_token>`)
 1. Create a Github Personal Access Token as per the instrucitons in the [Github](#github) section above.
 Export that token in your shell environment (`export GITHUB_API_KEY=<your_github_personal_access_token>`)
-1. Follow the instructions in [Installing a Virtual Environment for Python](#installing-a-virtual-environment-for-python), and then after activating the virtual environment, `pip install -r requirements.txt -r requirements-dev.txt`
+2. Follow the instructions in [Installing a Virtual Environment for Python](#installing-a-virtual-environment-for-python) to install necessary requirements.
-1. Open up a `python` REPL in the `SGTM` root directory (or use `ipython`, but you'll have to `pip install ipython` first)
+3. Open up a `python` REPL in the `SGTM` root directory (or use `ipython`, but you'll have to `pipenv install ipython` first)
-1. Run the function you want to test.
+4. Run the function you want to test.
 It's usually fine / recommended to skip the DynamoDb locking when testing locally, since you usually won't be needing to test that.
 Here's an example of how to test updating a pull request:
     1. Note what code you want to test.
 In this case, we want to go to [src/github/webhook.py](/src/github/webhook.py) and look at `_handle_pull_request_webhook`.
 It looks like we need an `pull_request_id`.
-    1. Get the `pull_request_id`.
+    2. Get the `pull_request_id`.
 One easy way to do this is to run a command like this `curl -i -u <github_username>:$GITHUB_API_KEY https://api.github.com/repos/asana/sgtm/pulls/123` and then grab the `node_id` from that response.
-    1. Open up your REPL.
+    3. Open up your REPL.
 Import the function you want to test (in this case: `import src.github.controller as github_controller; import src.github.graphql.client as graphql_client`)
-    1. Run the code!
+    4. Run the code!
 In this case:
         1. `pull_request = graphql_client.get_pull_request(<pull_request_id>)`
-        1. `github_controller.upsert_pull_request(pull_request)`
+        2. `github_controller.upsert_pull_request(pull_request)`

 ## Running Tests